The Ordinary APItheordinary.com ↗

 "start": "integer pagination offset used",

-"products": "array of full product detail objects including name, price, currency, ingredients, images, and inventory",
+"products": "array of product detail objects with name, price, currency, ingredients, images, inventory",

-"total_on_page": "integer total number of products found on this page"
+"total_on_page": "integer count of products returned"

 },